 And finally, "Oh let's just pull over, I want a waffle."

-Finally, my teammate Luke decided that it wasn't about who crossed the finish line first, but who crossed the finish line with the most waffles.
+Finally, we decided that it wasn't about who crossed the finish line first, but who crossed the finish line with the most waffles.

 So we began shoving them into the pockets of our biking jerseys, and stuffing them into our bento boxes.
 It was quite obscene.
 Especially since there was a hot dog and hamburger bbq at the finish line.